 - For transactions less than $750 U.S. dollars, an online confirmation is fine as long as it includes the delivery address showing at least city/state or zip code, delivery date, and the identity of the shipping company used, like their logo or name

 - For transactions that total $750 U.S. dollars or more, a signature confirmation of delivery must be provided

 Step 4: We’ll make a decision (including automatically closing any dispute), in our sole discretion, based on all of the terms and rules covered above, any additional information provided during the dispute resolution process, or any other information we find relevant and appropriate.
 We’ll send you an email to notify you of our decision.

 Dispute with us or your card issuer

-If you used a debit card to pay for a transaction that qualifies for the Venmo Purchase Support Program and the transaction didn’t go according to plan, you may be able to dispute the transaction with your card issuer.
-Some card chargeback rights may be broader than the Venmo Purchase Support Program.
+If you used a debit card to pay for a transaction that qualifies for the Venmo Purchase Program and the transaction didn’t go according to plan, you may be able to dispute the transaction with your card issuer.
+Some card chargeback rights may be broader than the Venmo Purchase Program.
 For example, if you dispute a transaction with your debit card company, you may be able to recover the money you paid for unsatisfactory items even if they don’t qualify under a Significantly Not as Described claim with us.

-You have an important choice to make: whether to pursue a dispute under the Venmo Purchase Support Program, or to pursue the dispute with your card issuer.
+You have an important choice to make: whether to pursue a dispute under the Venmo Purchase Program, or to pursue the dispute with your card issuer.
 You can’t do both at the same time or seek a double refund.
 If you pursue a dispute with us and your card issuer for the same transaction, we’ll close your dispute with us.
 This won’t affect the dispute process with your card issuer.
-If you pursue a dispute with your card issuer, you cannot pursue a dispute under the Venmo Purchase Support Program with us later.
+If you pursue a dispute with your card issuer, you cannot pursue a dispute under the Venmo Purchase Program with us later.

 Before you file a dispute with us or your card issuer, try working out the issue with the other Venmo user.